 1 Kaigo Hoken: The Long-Term Care Insurance System

 The Kaigo Hoken system provides services such as: home visits, day care and brief stays at nursing facilities.
 People age 65 or over (Category 1 insured) and people between ages 40 and 64 who are enrolled in a medical insurance program (Category 2 insured) are covered.
 Foreign nationals who have completed resident registration in Osaka City and are permitted to stay in Japan for more than three months are covered by the Long-Term Care Insurance Program of Osaka City.
 Foreign nationals who are permitted to stay in Japan for three months or less at the time of entry to Japan are also covered by the Long-Term Care Insurance Program of Osaka City and are required to pay the insurance fee if their period of stay is expected to exceed three months according to the purpose of the stay and their respective living conditions in Japan.

 ※Of preventive care services, the home-visit care and day-care have been provided under the “Long-Term Preventive Care/Comprehensive Daily Life Support Program” (Comprehensive Program).

-Persons who can utilize the Comprehensive Program are persons certified as requiring support and persons judged as requiring support according to the basic health check list.
+Persons who can utilize the Comprehensive Program are persons certified as requiring support and persons determined to require support according to a basic checklist of health-related criteria.

 1 Application for Nursing Care